klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 #### Locate the vulnerable function

-We'll start analysing PHPMailerAutoload.php, which is only a loader, as its name suggests, which aim is loading class.* files within the module directory.
-We're mainly interested in the class.phpmailer.php file, which contains the send() function called in contact.php.
-The send function, below, calls two other functions, preSend and postSend.
+We'll start analysing `PHPMailerAutoload.php`, which is only a loader, as its name suggests, which aim is loading class.* files within the module directory.
+We're mainly interested in the `class.phpmailer.php` file, which contains the `send()` function called in `contact.php`.
+The send function, below, calls two other functions, `preSend` and `postSend`.

 ```php
 <?php